 They grew from a staff of two, seven hundred square feet, and one resident cat to a staff of ten, two thousand square feet, and five resident cats.
 During that time, Kathy worked alongside her husband as receptionist, veterinary technician, kennel cleaner, bookkeeper, custodian, grief counsellor and practice manager.
 And in her spare time, she began to write.
 At first, it was just a collection of anecdotes on pieces of paper; little tidbits of life in a cat hospital.
 Gradually, it took shape and grew into a novel that was awarded second place at the 2007 30th annual Atlantic Writing Competition for unpublished manuscripts.
 Kathy was also recognized in the short story category with first place for "Seen but Not Heard."
 Told in the child's voice, it is a deeply moving story set in the 1960s about the bond between a little girl and her dad.

-Kathy is hard at work on the final edits of Urban Tigers Two - More Tales of a Cat Vet.
-Her husband has built her a little cabin down at the lake where she can write by day; the water lapping against the shore, a cat asleep on her lap.
+Now that Urban Tigers Two - More Tales of a Cat Vet has been released, Kathy is hard at work on her next novel in her little cabin down at the lake where she writes by day; the water lapping against the shore, a cat asleep on her lap.
 Does it get any better than that?
 Perhaps lunch delivered to her door complete with an inspirational glass of wine?
 Stay tuned.